sgimmini/frag.extract.a/README.md

 ## ToDo
 - continue on readme
 - code input field of fixed size bigger than now, because when reopening it code can be cut off
+    - code block has bigger size now and all input fields have a margin to the top -
 - languages field in popup to dropdown menu
 - use model for parsing fragments to popup
-- change add to fragment button to look better: put outside of codeblock, which looks better but still not the best way
+- change add to fragment button to look better:
+    - put outside of codeblock, which looks better but still not the best way.
+Apparently does not open popup

 fragment extractor for StackOverflow.
 A tool to extract code-fragments from StackOverflow into a Visual Studio Code Extension (link to other groups project).